Recursive Identification of Binary-Valued Systems under Uniform Persistent Excitations: Other application of SPAO

 \begin{IEEEbiography}[{ }]{Yanlong Zhao}(S'07-SM'18) received the B.S. degree in mathematics from Shandong University, Jinan, China, in 2002, and the Ph.D. degree in systems theory from the Academy of Mathematics and Systems Science (AMSS), Chinese Academy of Sciences (CAS), Beijing, China, in 2007.
 Since 2007, he has been with the AMSS, CAS, where he is currently a full Professor.
 His research interests include identification and control of quantized systems, information theory and modeling of financial systems.

 He has been a Deputy Editor-in-Chief {\em Journal of Systems and Science and Complexity}, an Associate Editor of {\em Automatica}, {\em SIAM Journal on Control and Optimization}, and {\em IEEE Transactions on Systems, Man and Cybernetics: Systems}.
-He served as a Vice-President of Asian Control Association, and is now a Vice General Secretary of Chinese Association of Automation (CAA), a Vice-Chair of Technical Committee on Control Theory (TCCT), CAA, and a Vice-President of IEEE CSS Beijing Chapter. \end{IEEEbiography}
+He served as a Vice-President of Asian Control Association and a Vice-President of IEEE CSS Beijing Chapter, and is now a Vice General Secretary of Chinese Association of Automation (CAA) and the Chair of Technical Committee on Control Theory (TCCT), CAA. \end{IEEEbiography}

 \begin{IEEEbiography}[{ }]{Ji-Feng Zhang}(M'92-SM'97-F'14) received the B.S. degree in mathematics from Shandong University, China, in 1985, and the Ph.D. degree from the Institute of Systems Science (ISS), Chinese Academy of Sciences (CAS), China, in 1991.
 Since 1985, he has been with the ISS, CAS.
 His current research interests include system modeling, adaptive control, stochastic systems, and multi-agent systems.